 - the breast cancer cells were high grade (grade 3)

-- the cancer cells did not have hormone receptors and so you are not likely to benefit from hormone therapy
+- the cancer cells didn't have hormone receptors and so hormone therapy is not likely to work well

 Chemotherapy after surgery is called adjuvant therapy.